 Search Blog Posts

-This blog was originally posted on IFPRI.org.
-It was written by Swati Malhotra and Alexandria Richter.
+This post originally appeared on IFPRI.org, by Swati Malhotra and Rob Vos.

 Global hunger has been on the rise since 2014, and the world is not on track to achieve the goal of Zero Hunger (SDG2).
 If current trends continue without concerted and collaborative actions to tackle the challenge, 840 million people will come under the grip of hunger by 2030.
 The COVID-19 pandemic has worsened the situation, especially in low- and middle-income countries, where compounding effects—conflict, economic downturns and shocks, and climate variability—are causing distress.